 Another day at the office means another day of staring at your computer screen.
 You return home with tired eyes only to stare at your TV screen or mobile phone again.
 Whether we are working, studying or taking time off, most of our lives today revolve around looking at a screen.
 And no matter what digital activity you are partaking in, chances are you are being exposed to considerable amounts of blue light.
+In such cases, wearing blue light glasses or computer protection glasses would be recommended.
+Read on to know more about the benefits of blue light glasses!

 What is blue light?

 Before Thomas Edison’s groundbreaking invention, the sun was the only source of light we had.
-Candles, campfires and lanterns all produce orange light.
-Fast forward to the present where our nights are brightly illuminated by our smartphones, tablets, mobile phones and TVs.
+Candles, campfires, and lanterns all produce orange light.
+Fast forward to the present where our nights are brightly illuminated by our smartphones, tablets, mobile phones, and TVs.
 Aside from a few yellow light bulbs available in our homes, most of the lights we use consist of artificial blue light.

 How can they help?